 Again, the Kindle Library is one of those features that just sweetens the whole Prime deal.
 It's not enough to get you to part with your money on its own, but when considered in the wider offer it becomes part of an irresistible package.

-There is another service called "Kindle Unlimited" which and and allows you to borrow pretty much any Kindle book.
-There is a library of 1 million books, and thousands of audiobooks on offer for this fee.
+There is another service called "Kindle Unlimited" which costs $9.99 in the US and £7.99 per month in the UK and allows you to borrow pretty much any Kindle book.
+There is a library of over one million books, and thousands of audiobooks on offer for this fee.

 Amazon Prime Kindle First